The National Collegiate Athletic Association is a nonprofit that sanctions 24 sports and has 1,268 member colleges, universities, and conferences.

 As a non-qualifier, you may not receive a scholarship, practice or compete in your first year of enrollment at that school.
 If you can get into a college as a non-qualifier, you could attend for one year as a non-athlete (no athletic scholarship), and attempt to join the team in your second year.
 See NCAA DI and DII sliding scale for test scores and NCAA core GPA requirements.
 A college may choose to apply for a waiver and the NCAA/NAIA may approve that waiver (this rarely happens).

-The NCAA (DI only) requires that high school students complete 10 years of core courses, 7 of those in English, Math or Natural Science, before the start of their senior year of high school.
-Once senior year begins, the 10/7 course grades are locked in and cannot be replaced by new grades earned.
+The NCAA (DI only) requires that high school students complete 10 core courses - 7 of those in English, Math or Natural/Physical Science, before the start of your 7th semester.
+Once you begin senior year, the 10/7 grades are locked in and cannot be replaced by new grades earned.
+Any course that is needed to meet the 10/7 requirement cannot be replaced or repeated.
 This rule was enacted to prevent students from piling on courses senior year to gain academic eligibility.

 NCAA core courses must be a four-year college prep course and in one of these core subject areas: English, Math, Natural Science, Social Science, Foreign Language, Comparative Religion or Philosophy.
 They must be taught at or above the high school’s regular academic level and appear on the student’s school transcript with credit towards graduation.
 Every high school has a different list of approved NCAA core courses.